alercah/rado/design.md

 the logic only needs to be done once.

-In the longer term, implementing queries against arbitrary logics will be extremely computationally intense; it's likely that the logics will at some point be accidentally Turing-complete with careful abuse of state (although realistically I'd prefer to keep them in, say, `PSPACE` if feasible).
-The logics will certainly be `NP`-hard at least, since they can include arbitrary logical expressions.
-As a result, efficient algorithms will be needed to analyze especially complex logics, making a high-performance language a boon.
+In the longer term, implementing queries against arbitrary logics will be extremely computationally intense; evaluating logics will almost certainly be Turing complete at the most general.
+As a result, efficient code with minimal overhead will be needed for evaluating large logics.